7 Powerful Ways To Promote Equity in the Classroom

 Responding to the level of diversity in your classroom is more important than ever.
 But all too often, our education system reinforces the same inequalities it was designed to overcome.

-Actively promoting equity in the classroom helps remove barriers so all of your students can succeed.
+From preschool through higher education, actively promoting equity in the classroom helps remove barriers so all of your students can succeed.
 And when every student has the resources they need, the entire classroom thrives!

 But first, let's dive into the what and why of equity in the classroom.